mathworks/matlab-azure-devops-extension/overview.md

 This extension enables you to build and test your MATLAB&reg; project as part of your pipeline.
 For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.

 To run your pipeline using this extension, install the extension to your Azure&reg; DevOps organization.
-To [install the extension](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser), click the **Get it free** button at the top of this page.
-You can use the extension with self-hosted and Microsoft&reg;-hosted [agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser).

-## Overview of Tasks
-To run MATLAB in your pipeline, use these tasks when you define your pipeline in a file named `azure-pipelines.yml` in the root of your repository:
+To [install the extension](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser) on your Microsoft&reg;-hosted or self-hosted [agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser), click the **Get it free** button at the top of this page.
+Then, use these tasks when you define your pipeline in a file named `azure-pipelines.yml` in the root of your repository:

 * To set up your pipeline with a specific version of MATLAB, use the [Install MATLAB](#install-matlab) task.
 * To run a MATLAB build using the MATLAB build tool, use the [Run MATLAB Build](#run-matlab-build) task.